sweirich/lambda-n-ways/doc/Part4.md

       subst s (App f a) = App (subst s f) (subst s a)

 Note: the definition of the Eq instance for Bind substitutes if the variables do not match.
-So, the derived instance (Eq) is alpha-equivalence.
+So, the derived instance (Eq) is alpha-equivalence!

 * Named Generic Library